Keep up to date with the latest research news from NUA by following us on twitter @NUAresearch.

-On 29 September 2016 the University opened its 2016-17 programme of research seminars with a presentation by Geoffrey Crossick, Distinguished Professor of the Humanities in the School of Advanced Study, centering on his major Cultural Value Project for the Arts and Humanities Research Council.
+On 29 September 2016 the University opened its 2016-17 programme of research seminars with a presentation by Geoffrey Crossick, Distinguished Professor of the Humanities in the School of Advanced Study, centring on his major Cultural Value Project for the Arts and Humanities Research Council.

 In October 2016 Peter Nencini, Senior Lecturer in Illustration, was commissioned to collaborate with Martin Frostner Studio to by Svenska Tecknare (Swedish Association of Graphic Design & Illustration) to create the identity for the for print and web applications for the ‘Kolla!
 2016 Awards’.
 View the Svenska Tecknare feature.